Gradient Starvation: A Learning Proclivity in Neural Networks: Experiments

-\subsubsection{Colored MNIST with color bias.}
+\subsection{Colored MNIST with color bias}

 We conduct experiments on the Colored MNIST Dataset, proposed in \cite{arjovsky2019invariant}.
 The task is to predict binary labels $y=-1$ for digits 0 to 4 and $y=+1$ for digits 5 to 9.
-A color channel is artificially added to each example to deliberately impose a spurious correlation between the color and the label.
-However, an opposite correlation between the color and the label is present in the test set.
-Also, a 25 \% label noise is added to both the training and test datasets, and hence an oracle that totally ignores the color should get $\sim$75 \% accuracy, as shown in Table \ref{tab:mnist}.
-Empirical Risk Minimization (ERM - vanilla cross-entropy) performs well on the training set (91.1 \%) but poorly on the test set (23.9 \%).
-It is expected because the color feature is reversed in the test set, and we cannot expect the model to ignore the color.
-On the other hand, Invariant Risk Minimization (IRM) achieves good performance on the test set (67.1 \%).
-However, SD also performs well (68.4 \%) without requiring access to multiple training environments, unlike IRM.
+A color channel (red, green) is artificially added to each example to deliberately impose a spurious correlation between the color and the label.
+The task has three environments: \begin{itemize}[wide, labelwidth=!, labelindent=0pt] \itemsep{-0.1em} \item Training env.
+1: Color is correlated with the labels with 0.9 probability. \item Training env.
+2: Color is correlated with the labels with 0.8 probability. \item Testing env.: Color is correlated with the labels with 0.1 probability (0.9 reversely correlated). \end{itemize} Because of the opposite correlation between the color and the label in the test set, only learning to classify based on color would be disastrous at testing.
+For this reason, Empirical Risk Minimization (ERM) performs very poorly on the test set (23.7 \% accuracy) as shown in Tab. \ref{tab:mnist}.

+Invariant Risk Minimization (IRM) \citep{arjovsky2019invariant} on the other hand, performs well on the test set with (67.1 \% accuracy).
+However, IRM requires access to multiple (two in this case) separate training environments with varying amount of spurious correlations.
+IRM uses the variance between environments as a signal for learning to be ``invariant'' to spurious correlations.
+Risk Extrapolation (REx) \citep{krueger2020out} is a related training method that encourages learning invariant representations.
+Similar to IRM, it requires access to multiple training environments in order to quantify the concept of ``invariance''.

+SD achieves an accuracy of 68.4 \%.
+Its performance is remarkable because unlike IRM and REx, SD does not require access to multiple environments and yet performs well when trained on a single environment (in this case the aggregation of both of the training environments).